markomanninen/calchylus/README.rst

 Explanation
 -----------

-Python 2.7 or 3.6 and greater are required.
+For Windows, Linux, and MacOS Python 2.7 or 3.6 and greater are required.
 Install Hy language interpreter and ``calchylus`` module by using ``pip`` Python package management tool:

 .. code-block:: bash